 ‘A little star with elegant, folk-pop songwriting and a plaintive, beautifully fragile voice’.

-Living and working in the cultural, creative hotspot of Bristol has given Bex Baxter many layers and textures to draw from.
+Living and working in the cultural hotspot of Bristol has given Bex Baxter an infinite palette of colour & texture to draw from.

 At Uni – while wearing only a Victorian night dress – she performed her final piece ‘Twilight’ from an old, abandoned railway bridge to an enchanted crowd of 100 people as the sun set, over three consecutive nights.